PRAGUE, DRESDEN & MUNICH

 Wagner’s Bayreuth

 The historic city of Bayreuth in northern Bavaria is most famously known as the home of composer Richard Wagner.
 Wagner chose Bayreuth as the site for his Festspielhaus (Festival Theatre), a unique opera house specifically designed to stage his monumental works, particularly the Ring Cycle and Parsifal.
 Opened in 1876, the Festspielhaus was groundbreaking in its acoustics and architecture, with hidden orchestra pits and an amphitheatre-style auditorium.
 Departing Dresden for Munich today, we stop en route in Bayreuth to tour this influential opera house – a rare case in music history where a composer had full control over the design of a performance venue.
-After a light lunch together, we continue the journey south towards Munich, our base for the final five nights on tour.
-The evening is at leisure on arrival.
+After a light lunch together, we continue the journey south towards Munich, our base for the final five nights on tour, with the evening at leisure on arrival.
 Overnight Munich (B, L)

 • Day 10 | Tuesday 20 October